Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

+\addc{We obtain actual costs from cloud provider APIs.
+The function execution costs ($\alpha$) come from AWS CloudWatch metrics, Azure monitoring APIs and our execution logs.
+The orchestration costs ($\gamma$) are sourced from AWS billing and Azure storage account transaction APIs.
+For Azure, the portal provides the combined cost of inter-function transfer ($\beta$) and orchestration ($\gamma$).
+We split $\beta$ and $\gamma$ using transaction counts from storage account APIs: for AzS, we use the ratio of queue/blob transactions (for $\beta$) to table transactions (for $\gamma$); for AzN, we report $\beta+\gamma$ combined as inter-function costs.}

-In Fig.~\ref{fig:all-wf-cost}, we report the predicted (left bar, dark) and billed cost (right bar, hatched) per execution, averaged over $5mins$ for each workflow, with a medium payload at 1~RPS on all three platforms.
-We also drill down into the Graph Workflow with three payload sizes at 1~RPS (Fig.~\ref{fig:graph-cost}).
-These only report $\beta+\gamma$.
-The predicted cost bar using our model shows the split into $\beta$ (bottom) and $\gamma$ (top). `NA' indicates unsupported payload size (AWS), timeouts (Text and Image on AzS and AzN), or negligible cost that is not reported.
-The `*' marker denotes the predicted cost \textit{including} the function execution costs ($\alpha$), when we exhaust the free tier.
+In Fig.~\ref{fig:all-wf-cost}, we report \addc{actual costs (left bar, hatched) and the predicted costs using our cost model (right bar, dark)} per execution, averaged over $5mins$ for each workflow, with a medium payload at 1~RPS on all three platforms.
+We also drill down into the Graph Workflow with three payload sizes at 1~RPS (Fig.~\ref{fig:graph-cost}). \addc{Both figures show stacked bars with function execution ($\alpha$) at the bottom, inter-function transfer ($\beta$) in the middle, and orchestration ($\gamma$) at the top.} \addc{For AzS, we split the actual $\beta$ and $\gamma$ using the same ratio as the predicted costs to ensure comparability.
+For AzN, we report $\beta+\gamma$ combined as inter-function costs since Event Hubs throughput units are shared between orchestration control messages and data transfer.} `NA' indicates unsupported payload size (AWS), timeouts (Text and Image on AzS and AzN), or negligible cost that is not reported.

 \takeaway{ Our cost model provides an accurate estimate of the workflow execution costs for AWS and AzS, is reasonable even for complex Azure billing.}